-JSDO 1.0 - Develop and write an effective presentation that demonstrates a technical job skill related to the competitor's field of training.
+JSDA 1.0 - Design and write an effective presentation that demonstrates a technical job skill related to the competitor's field of training.

 - 1.1.
-Prepare a job skill demonstration that lasts five to seven minutes. - 1.2.
+Prepare a demonstration of a technical job skill that lasts five to seven minutes. - 1.2.
 Organize the demonstration in a logical and coherent manner.

-JSDO 2.0 - Deliver the presentation in a professional manner meeting the standards outlined by the technical committee.
+JSDA 2.0 - Deliver the presentation in a professional manner meeting the standards outlined by the technical committee.

 - 2.1.
 Perform the actual technical skill in the presentation. - 2.2.
 Explain the topic using experiments, displays or practical operations. - 2.3.
 Demonstrate an effective and pleasing delivery style. - 2.4.
 Effectively use verbal illustrations and examples. - 2.5.
 Make a formal and effective introduction to the presentation that clearly identifies the scope of the demonstration. - 2.6.
 Pronounce words in a clear and understandable manner. - 2.7.
 Use a variety of verbal techniques including modulation of voice, changing volume, varied inflection, modifying tempo and verbal enthusiasm. - 2.8.
-Demonstrate self-control and poise while presenting. - 2.9.
+Demonstrate poise and self-control while presenting. - 2.9.
 Demonstrate good platform development and personal confidence. - 2.10.
-Communicate the primary points of the demonstration in a compact and complete manner. - 2.11.
-Tie organizational elements together with an effective closing. - 2.12.
-Complete the demonstration within the time limits set by competition requirements.
+Communicate the primary points of the speech in a compact and complete manner. - 2.11.
+Tie organizational elements together with an effective ending. - 2.12.
+Complete the speech within the time limits set by competition requirements.

-JSDO 3.0 - Wear appropriate clothing for the national competition.
+JSDA 3.0 - Wear appropriate clothing for the national competition.